sg-s/xolotl/docs/source/howdoi.rst

   x.connect('AB', 'LP', 'prinz/Glut', 'gbar', 100)

-...find out what synapse types are available?
+find out what synapse types are available?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Look in the folder yourself!
 All ``C++`` headerfiles are contained in the ``c++/synapses`` folder in the ``xolotl`` directory.
 If you are unsure where that is, type this in your ``MATLAB`` prompt: ::

   fileparts(fileparts(which('xolotl')))

-...inject current into a compartment?
+inject current into a compartment?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Add a scalar, vector, or matrix to ``x.I_ext``.
 This is interpreted as an injected current in nanoamperes.